baumgach/tue-slurm-helloworld/README.md

 The idea is to get a first "Hello World" type example working in order to understand how all these components fit together.

+This is note intented as a fully functional tool for getting productive.
+Consider it a starting point.

 ## Get access to Slurm

 Apply for access to ML cloud [here](https://uni-tuebingen.de/de/199396).